Notice of Privacy Practices (Aviso de practices de privacidad*)

 You have the right to ask that we talk with or write to you in a different way or at a different place to protect you from danger.
 For example, you may ask us to send your PHI to your work address instead of your home address.

-You have the right to get a list of times in which we have given out your PHI during the six years before your request.
-Please note that we are not required to give you a list of every time we gave out your PHI.
+You have the right to get a list of times we have given out your PHI during the six years before your request.
+Please note we are not required to give you a list of every time we gave out your PHI.

 We do not have to tell you the times we gave out your PHI: